varnishcache/varnish-cache/doc/sphinx/phk/10goingon50.rst

 All this obviously changes the dynamics of the project, and it we find out it is a disaster, we'll change our mind.

-But until then:  Two major releases a year, as clock-work, mid-september and mid-march.
+But until then:  Two major releases a year, as clock-work, mid-September and mid-March.

 ----------------
 Moving to github